-Localisation: 70 km to the East of Paris
+Location: 70 km to the East of Paris

 Keywords: Hydrology, bio-geochemistry, intensive agriculture, agricultural subsurface drainage, sedimentary basin.

-Oracle’s observations support the development and use of numerical models for impact studies and territorial management.
+ORACLE’s observations support the development and use of numerical models for impact studies and territorial management.

 Sites and measured variables

-The main measurement stations consists of:
+The main instrumental apparatus consists of:

-- piezometric stations installed in the Orgeval catchment along the plateau-valley axes;
+- piezometric stations installed in the Orgeval catchment along the plateau-valley axes,

-- meteorological stations for air temperature, humidity and radiation measurements;
+- meteorological stations for air temperature, humidity and radiation measurements,

-- soil moisture measurement stations from the soil surface to 1.5 m depth;
+- soil moisture measurement stations from the soil surface to 1.5 m depth,

 Partners and further information